Aveesh52-zz/Aveesh52/README.md

 - 💬 Ask me about Full StacK/Blockchain/Machine learnning
 - 📫 How to reach me: aveeshshetty1@gmail.com / 7045122582 / @aveesh1 / @AveeshS
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: The only real test of intelligence is if you get what you want out of life.
+- ⚡ "Work as hard as you can.
+Even though who you work with and what you work on are more important than how hard you work."- naval
 -->